PelionIoT/mbl-docs/Docs/develop_applications/develop_applications_workflow.md

 1. The QR scanner Python application (coming soon) uses its `config.json` to access the device's hardware resources and persistent memory.

-    This application is Dockerized (built in a Docker container) - because it's a Python application and you have chosen to include the Python runtime environment with it, as well as the OpenCV library to capture camera frames, it cannot be built and converted to an OCI individually (the way we did with the Hello World C application).
+    This application is Dockerized (built in a Docker container) - because it's a Python application that (by choice) includes the Python runtime environment with it, as well as the OpenCV library to capture camera frames, it cannot be built and converted to an OCI individually (the way the Hello World C application is built).
 Instead, it's built and then bundled with all its Python dependencies.